 2017 brought the band back around with a handful of west coast dates with Dag Nasty.
 Freewill began writing new material.
 By 2019 recording dates were on the calendar and five new songs were recorded.
 Two songs went to Goodwill Records for a split 7" with Zero Eight One and the others became the "Pedestrians" EP that came out on New Age Records (both in 2020).

-This year has been challenging on everyone as we all search for ways to cope and continue through such a difficult time in our history.
+2020 has been challenging on everyone as we all search for ways to cope and continue through such a difficult time in our history.
 Freewill has been busy with weekend rehearsals locked away, hunkered down during the pandemic.
-The band hits the studio in December to record twelve new songs due out in early 2021.
-And then? shows... hopefully shows again.
+The band hit the studio in December (2020) and January (2021) to record eleven new songs for an LP.
+Half way through the band was approached by Unity WorldWide Records who was busy putting together a compilation record to benefit one of the greatest venues ever, Conne Island in Leipzig Germany.
+The record features so many great artists including Comeback Kid, Be Well, Death By Stereo, Youth Of Today, Field Day, BoySetsFire, Sick Of It All and so many more.
+The track "Why I'm Not Myself" appears on the "Strength Thru Unity" compilation 2X LP released in early 2021.